USB Device Not Recognized Error Messages.

 If you still see USB Device Not Recognized and If none of the above methods resolved your problem, you should then think about contacting professional help.

-USB devices allows consumers and professionals alike to download and go.
-These affordable, fast-processing, password-protected drives makes traveling much simpler.
-USB devices holds more data and has faster read and write speeds than they did a few years ago.
+USB storage devices enable both consumers and professionals to conveniently download data and take it on the go.
+This allows for portability and ease of use.
+These affordable, fast-processing, password-protected drives make traveling simpler.
+USB devices now hold more data and boast faster read and write speeds than they did just a few years ago.
 When copying large files, you’ll want a USB device to have a 3.0 and up protocol.
-With USB-C connectors, you’ll be able to use it with the latest MacBooks, tablets, and smartphones.
+With USB-C connectors, you can seamlessly use them with the latest MacBooks, tablets, and smartphones, this ensures compatibility with a wide range of modern devices.
 USB 3.0 standard devices moves data at a maximum rate of 5Gbps.
 While, USB 3.1 versions transfer a maximum speed of 10Gbps, USB 3.2 increases the maximum speed of 20Gbps

 Recover Important Files from USB Not Recognized